Seagate/cortx-prvsnr/cli/README.md

 #### Examples

-Install EOS stack for a cluster with a local host as eosnode-1
+Install CORTX stack for a cluster with a local host as cortxnode-1

 ```shell
 $ deploy-eos
 ```

-Install EOS stack for a cluster with a remote host as eosnode-1
+Install CORTX stack for a cluster with a remote host as cortxnode-1

 ```shell
 $ deploy-eos -r eosnode-1 -F ./ssh_config
 ```

-Install EOS stack for a single node with a remote host as eosnode-1
+Install CORTX stack for a single node with a remote host as cortxnode-1

 ```shell
 $ deploy-eos -r eosnode-1 -F ./ssh_config --singlenode
 ```

-### bootsrap-eos
+### bootsrap-cortx

-Initializes EOS services either on remote host or locally.
+Initializes CORTX services either on remote host or locally.

-As it has similar cli API as [deploy-eos](#deploy-eos) please refer to the latter for usage examples.
+As it has similar cli API as [deploy-cortx](#deploy-cortx) please refer to the latter for usage examples.

 #### Prerequisites